Five days in San Diego: a sightseeing itinerary

 Tourists photographing elephants at San Diego Zoo

 Head up to the hipster enclave of North Park for dinner, drinks and an ogle at some of the best street art in the city.
-You don’t have to look too hard to find a craft-brewery taproom or six in which to sample San Diego’s legendary beer, and City Tacos along ‘restaurant row’ is a solid choice for soaking it all up.
+You won’t have to look too hard to find a craft-brewery taproom or six in which to sample San Diego’s legendary beer, and City Tacos along ‘restaurant row’ is a solid choice for soaking it all up.

-Day 2: Coronado Island
+Day 2: Coronado

 Family on the beach in front of Hotel del Coronado

 Fortify yourself with lunch at a waterside fave like The Henry or Bluewater Boathouse, then rent a bike to ride the Bayshore Bikeway along the picturesque Silver Strand sand spit.
 The tranquil green oasis that is Spreckels Park is ideal for a break on hot days.
-Top tip: Coronado bike rental is included with the Go City San Diego pass.

-Read our guide to Coronado Island here.
+Read our full guide to Coronado Island here.

 Day 3: The Gaslamp Quarter

-Gaslamp Quarter at night
+Gaslamp Quarter entrance arch

 Spend some time soaking up the history and Insta-perfect architecture of this diminutive Victorian enclave.
 Bone up on your west coast history at the Gaslamp Museum – only the oldest surviving structure in downtown San Diego, fact fans – and take a camera-toting tour of historic 5th Avenue, home of some of the finest historic buildings in town.
 Don’t miss the impressive Baroque Revival confection that is the Louis Bank of Commerce, and the twin spires of the Art Deco Yuma Building.

 Got kids in tow?
-Get their creative juices flowing at the interactive New Children’s Museum.
+Get their creative juices flowing at the fun, interactive New Children’s Museum.
 Don’t got kids in tow?
 Shop yourself silly in the neighborhood’s fine selection of indie boutiques and artisan makers’ stores.
-There’s also the excellent Gaslamp Artisan Market if you happen to be here on the weekend – which has the added bonus of international street food stalls for a quick and handy lunch.
+There’s also the excellent Gaslamp Artisan Market if you happen to be here on the weekend, which has the added bonus of international street food stalls for a quick and handy lunch.

 The Gaslamp Quarter is known for its superb nightlife.
 Sip sundowner cocktails at a rooftop bar, see funny guys and gals in the making at the American Comedy Company’s open mic nights, or catch Broadway productions and rock royalty over at the Balboa, a century-old former moviehouse and vaudeville theater.
 Alternatively, it's just a hop and a skip over to Petco Park in the East Village to catch Major League heroes the San Diego Padres in action.
+Or maybe you prefer getting spooked?
+If so, you’re in luck: Gaslamp has plenty of ghosts, and plenty of ghost tours to find out all about ‘em.

 Day 4: La Jolla

-Torrey Pines State Natural Reserve at La Jolla
+Seals at La Jolla

 Catch a classic La Jolla sunset from the cliffs at Torrey Pines State Natural Reserve, then foray south to Pacific Beach or Ocean Beach for seafood and cocktails.

-Read our guide to La Jolla here.
+Read our full guide to La Jolla here.

 Day 5: San Diego Old Town and Mission Valley